L2: Empuraan: Plot

-Priya protests against the construction of a controversial check dam in Nedumpally.
-During a protest, she is attacked by assailants arranged by Balraj, but manages to escape into a forest, where she is rescued by Stephen, who has since returned to India.
-He convinces her to step forward as the IUF's new Chief Ministerial candidate.
-Priya agrees and assumes the post of the party leader, thereby making her entry into active politics.
-The next day a large meeting was held at the party head office PKR Bhavan.
-As Priya was addressing the gathering and the other leaders, the Central Investigation Agencies, upon the orders of the Union Home Minister arrive to arrest Priya upon a non-bailable arrest warrant based on money laundering charges.
-As Priya cooperates and is arrested, it leads to a large public support for her from all sides.
-On the other hand, Jathin meets with Munna and proceeds to meet Balraj, but is kidnapped and held hostage by Khureshi's mercenaries until Priya is cleared of false money laundering charges charges that were linked to Jathin's past crimes as the IUF president.
-In a flashback, it is revealed that Zayed fell into the hands of the Lashkar-e-Taiba, an extremist group that radicalises children for terrorism.
-En route to Pakistan, he was saved by Khureshi, who took him under his wing and promised to help him seek revenge.
-Upon Priya's release, Stephen and Zayed orchestrate a final showdown against Balraj and Munna, at the site where Zayed's family were massacred, ultimately killing them and fulfilling Zayed's long awaited revenge.
+Meanwhile, Priya protests against the construction of a controversial check dam in Nedumpally.
+During the protest, she is attacked by assailants arranged by Balraj but manages to escape into a forest, where she is rescued by Stephen, who has secretly returned to India.
+He persuades her to step forward as the IUF’s new Chief Ministerial candidate.
+Priya agrees, assumes leadership of the party, and enters active politics.

-With Balraj and Munna dead, Priyadarshini launches her political campaign.
-Meanwhile, Khureshi gives Jathin an ultimatum: to support Priya's rise to power or face death; Jathin reluctantly agrees to support Priya.
-Khureshi receives a call from Shenlong Shen, the powerful leader of world famous Afro-Asian crime syndicate called Shen Triad, that was aligned with Kabuga, who captures and kills Boris in revenge for killing Kabuga.
-As Khureshi is still talking to Shenlong, Jathin boards a helicopter to be taken back, however, a bomb that was set by the Shen Triad explodes, killing him instantly, much to the shock of both Khureshi and Zayed.
+The next day, a large meeting is held at the party headquarters, PKR Bhavan.
+As Priya addresses the gathering, central investigation agencies, acting on orders from the Union Home Minister, arrive with a non-bailable warrant and arrest her on money laundering charges.
+Priya cooperates, and her arrest triggers widespread public support.
+Meanwhile, Jathin is kidnapped by Ab’raam’s mercenaries to pressure authorities until Priya is cleared.

-In the post-credits scene, Shenlong Shen, expresses his interest in meeting Khureshi, hinting towards an impending conflict.
-Seeking to uncover Stephen's past, he begins investigating how Stephen Nedumpally became Khureshi Ab'raam, leading to a trail revealing a much younger Stephen in 1981 Bombay, confirming the third part.
+In a flashback, it is revealed that after he lost his family, Zayed fell into the hands of the Lashkar-e-Taiba, a dangerous militant terrorist group of Pakistan, where they radicalized and brainwashed several innocent younger children into terrorism.
+At Khyber Pass, Pakistan, he was saved by Ab'raam, who took him under his wing and promised to help him seek revenge.
+Upon Priya's release, Stephen and Zayed orchestrate a showdown against Balraj and Munna at the site where Zayed's family was massacred, ultimately killing them and fulfilling Zayed's long-awaited revenge.
+Priyadarshini launches her political campaign.
+Khureshi Ab'raam gives Jathin an ultimatum: support Priya's rise to power or face death; Jathin reluctantly agrees to support Priya.
+Khureshi Ab'raam receives a call from Shenlong Shen, the powerful leader of world-famous Afro-Asian crime syndicate, Shen Triad, which was aligned with Kabuga.
+Shen kills Boris in revenge for Kabuga.
+As Ab'raam is still talking to Shen, a bomb detonates, exploding the helicopter escorting Jathin back home.
+In the post-credits scene, the Shen Triad's leader states his intention to investigate how Stephen became Khureshi-Ab’raam, delving into his past.
+The following scene then introduces a young Stephen in 1981 Bombay, hinting at an in-depth exploration of his origins as a crime lord.